Conduit Road: Numbering

-Numbers are odd on the mountainside of the road and even on the side closer to waterfront; which makes sense since the first properties were built along the mountainside (southern side) of the road.
+Numbers are odd on the mountainside of the road, whilst those on the side closer to waterfront are even; this convention stems from the fact that the first properties were built along the mountainside (southern side) of the road.

-The odd numbers starts at the busier eastern end of the road from the government estate Chater Hall Flats (No. 1 Conduit Road) and ends at Skyline Mansion (No. 51 Conduit Road) near the western end of the road; while even numbers starts right across No.1, Yukon Court (No. 2 Conduit Road) is its name, ran all the way through Kiu Sen Court (No. 70 Conduit Road).
-Although there is currently a new residential building numbered 55 on the road which will technically forever be the last property on the road in terms of location (as the site is located on the last stretch of land on Conduit Road).
+The odd numbers starts at the busier eastern end of the road from the government estate Chater Hall Flats (No. 1 Conduit Road) and ends at Skyline Mansion (No. 51 Conduit Road) near the western end of the road.
+The even numbers start at Yukon Court (No. 2 Conduit Road) and end at Kiu Sen Court (No. 70 Conduit Road).
+Yukon Court is renowned as the residence of several influential Hong Kong socialites.

-Thus, the main reason for the particular direction of property-numbering was chiefly attributed by the fact that the first properties to have graced Conduit Road were all concentrated at the eastern end; which is understandable as that end is closer to the Central District than the western end giving it much higher accessibility and convenience, and as of 15 October 1993 serviced by The Central–Mid-Levels escalator and walkway system.

 Lethal landslides

-On 7 December 1911, a major landslip, caused by heavy rainfall, killed four people at a building site.
-This occurred during excavation and heavy rain.
+On 7 December 1911, a major landslide, caused by heavy rainfall, killed four people at a building site during excavation works.

 On 18 June 1972, an even more devastating landslide occurred.
-It started from a redevelopment site on Conduit Road above Po Shan Road and slid down 270 meters to Kotewall Road crossing Conduit Road near number 53.
-Casualties were high with 67 people killed, 20 injured and 2 buildings totally destroyed.
-An estimated 40,000 cubic meters of earth and debris moved in this slip.
+It began at a redevelopment site on Conduit Road, above Po Shan Road, and slid 270 metres down to Kotewall Road, crossing Conduit Road near No. 53.
+Casualties were high: 67 people killed, and 20 injured.
+Two buildings were totally destroyed; an estimated 40,000 cubic metres of earth and debris collapsed in the landslide.